Ayms/bitcoin-wallets/README.md

 Other methods exist to remember more easily your seed than a 32 bytes sequence, for example [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) or [Electrum](http://docs.electrum.org/en/latest/seedphrase.html)

-But choosing x words among a set of y words in a dictionary to reach the required entropy is still not something a human being will easily remember, it will have to be writen somewhere, so we can question why it can be considered easier than writing a 32 bytes sequence, question of appreciation, people like it apparently
+But choosing x words among a set of y words in a dictionary to reach the required entropy is still not something a human being will easily remember, it will have to be written somewhere, so we can question why it can be considered easier than writing a 32 bytes sequence, question of appreciation, people like it apparently

 This is an ongoing TODO but one of the goals here would be to generate a seed from phrases/information that a human being can really remember, more to come...